-July 2025 - January 2026 (Projected) | Baja SAE
+July 2025 - March 2026 (Projected) | Baja SAE

 Currently designing internals for the transfer case gearbox for the 2025-2026 Northwestern Baja SAE car.
 The transfer case is a 1:1, 90 degree gearbox used to transmit power from the main gearbox to the prop shaft, enabling the car to use 4WD.